Kihagyás

 Console output

 Continue with the LedDisplay class.
-The DisplayBase base class source code cannot be modified due to requirements.
+The DisplayBase source code cannot be modified due to requirements.
 But this doesn't cause any problems, our LedDisplay class will implement the IEquipment interface, so modify the code accordingly:

 public class LedDisplay : DisplayBase, IEquipment